tnvmadhav/tnvmadhav/README.md

 (he could’ve used a google sheet template but no). -- [🏞️ Context #1](https://cpx.tnvmadhav.me/content/image/content-images/IMG_3856.jpeg) -- 2024-11-06T01:50:00.913Z
 <!-- feed ends -->

+NOTE: This feed is a sliding window.
+One can find [a significant portion of a feed archive on my website](https://tnvmadhav.me/feed/).

 ---